tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 All the quantifiers including the star `*`, `+`, repetition {m,n} and the question mark ? can all be used within the capture group patterns.
 This is the only way to apply quantifiers on sequences of characters instead of the individual characters themselves.

+---

 **Non-capturing group (?: )**

-Use the special syntax `Set(?:Value)?` to group tokens without creating a capturing group.
+Use the special syntax `(?:Value)` to group tokens without creating a capturing group.
 This is more efficient if you don’t plan to use the group’s contents.

-Do not confuse the question mark in the non-capturing group syntax with the quantifier.
+In `Set(?:Value)?`, do not confuse the question mark in the non-capturing group syntax with the quantifier.
+The question mark and the colon after the opening parenthesis (`(?:`) are the syntax that creates a non-capturing group.
+The question mark after the opening parenthesis is unrelated to the question mark at the end of the regex.
+The final question mark is the quantifier that makes the previous token optional.
+This quantifier cannot appear after an opening parenthesis, because there is nothing to be made optional at the start of a group.
+Therefore, there is no ambiguity between the question mark as an operator to make a token optional and the question mark as part of the syntax for non-capturing groups, even though this may be confusing at first.
+There are other kinds of groups that use the (? syntax in combination with other characters than the colon that are explained later in this tutorial.

 In the pattern `/(?:ha)-ha,(haa)-\1/g`, there are two groups.
 However, the first group reference we denote with `\1` actually indicates the second group, as the first is a non-capturing group.

+`color=(?:red|green|blue)` is another regex with a non-capturing group.
+This regex has no quantifiers.
+The group is needed to keep the three alternatives together.

 **Nested groups**